bmampaey/django-boundfield-renderer/README.md

 If no renderer is found, a NotImplementedError is raised.

-## *renderfield* templatetag
+## *render* templatetag
-The renderfield templatetag (actually a filter) take a boundfield as the input parameter.
+The render templatetag (actually a filter) take a boundfield as the input parameter.
 It can also take as optional parameter a registry object or the full dotted path to a registry object.

 If no registry is specified, it will use the default registry as defined in the settings as FORM_RENDERER_DEFAULT_REGISTRY.